vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 <a name="list_vols"></a>
 ## Obtain the List of Available Volumes ##

-To obtain a list of volumes that are available on a virtual container host, run `docker volume ls`.
+To obtain a list of volumes that are available on a VCH, run `docker volume ls`.

 <pre>docker -H <i>virtual_container_host_address</i>:2376 --tls volume ls